Informed decision-making, patient autonomy, and consensual, trauma-informed care are reproductive justice issues.

-We exist to bring attention specifically to mistreatment and abuse within our healthcare system as a result of a culture that is not always patient-centred and does not always prioritize informed decision-making and consent.
+The Reproductive Justice Story Project exists to bring attention specifically to mistreatment and abuse within our healthcare system as a result of a culture that is not always patient-centred and does not always prioritize informed decision-making and consent.

 We’re using our platform to speak up about disrespectful and abusive care during pregnancy, childbirth and postpartum, and while accessing other forms of reproductive healthcare, in an attempt to hold harmful systems accountable and influence change across the province.

 Our next planned initiative, an Ontario-wide birth trauma survey, is currently in the works.

 content note: the community story blog contains difficult subject matter that may be triggering for some readers. please practice self-care while reading